Sheffield–Lincoln line: Types of train

+Most freight traffic using the line will leave this line and join the Doncaster to Lincoln line at West Trent Junction.
+With the closure of both West Burton Power Station and Cottam Power Station freight traffic west of West Trent Junction has ceased, aside from occasional freight diversions through the night.

 Retford dive-under

 The Sheffield and Lincolnshire Junction Railway (S&LJR) (later Great Central Railway (GCR), now the Sheffield–Lincoln line) was the first railway in Retford, arriving on 6 July 1849.
 This was then joined by the Great Northern Railway (GNR) line from Doncaster, arriving on 4 September 1849 with the GNR crossing the S&LJR at a flat crossing.
 This flat crossing caused congestion as trains could not run on both lines at the same time; this was to become a bigger problem when the West Burton and Cottam power stations were built, as they would require 5 million imperial tons (approx. 5 million tonnes) of coal a year, to be sourced from the National Coal Board's coalfields in the East Midlands and North East.
 The flat crossing also placed a speed restriction on express trains using the GNR line.

 In order to alleviate these problems a dive-under was constructed, by which the GCR passed under a new bridge which the GNR passed over.
 Construction started in 1963 and was completed in 1965.
 During construction, trains continued to use the flat crossing.
 Upon completion of the dive-under the flat crossing was finally removed on 13 June 1965, allowing through trains on the GNR to run at normal operating speeds, and allowing trains to run on both lines simultaneously.
 The approach slopes into the dive-under's 2,160 ft long channel have a gradient of 1 in 100 on the east and 1 in 133 on the west side.